Moving Checklist: 8-Week Timeline for a Stress-Free Move

 8 Weeks Out: Start Your Moving Checklist

 This moving to new apartment checklist starts with the planning phase.
-If this is your first lease, review our rental application requirements guide and add these tasks to your moving checklist: confirm you have a move-in letter from your landlord, get a copy of building rules (elevator times, parking, insurance needs), and gather papers for renters insurance.
+If this is your first lease, review our rental application requirements guide.
+Add these tasks to your moving checklist: confirm you have a move-in letter from your landlord, get a copy of building rules (elevator times, parking, insurance needs), and gather papers for renters insurance.

 Main Tasks: